ndevenish/Blender_ioEDM/EDM_Specification.md

 numerical value.

-After the list of materials, which are of a predictable type, the list of nodes appears to be parent transforms for renderable objects - and includes simple animation data.
-Observed types of these nodes are:
+After the list of materials, which are of a predictable type, the list of nodes appears to be parent transforms for renderable objects - and includes animation data.
+Types that appear in this list:

 - `model::Node`
 - `model::TransformNode`
+- `model::Bone`
+- `model::LodNode`
-- `model::ArgVisibilityNode`
+- `model::BillboardNode`
 - `model::ArgAnimationNode`
 - `model::ArgScaleNode`
 - `model::ArgRotationNode`
 - `model::ArgPositionNode`
+- `model::ArgAnimatedBone`
+- `model::ArgVisibilityNode`

 ## `Material`